 Switching multiplexer channels typically results in large voltage steps at the ADC inputs.
 To ensure an accurate conversion result, the step must be given adequate time to settle before the ADC samples its inputs (on the rising edge of CNV).
 The settling time error is dependent on the drive circuitry (multiplexer and ADC driver), RC filter values, and the time when the multiplexer channels are switched.
-Switch the multiplexer channels immediately after tQUIET1 has elapsed from the start of the conversion result.
+Switch the multiplexer channels immediately after tQUIET1 has elapsed from the start of the conversion to maximize settling time and to prevent corruption of the conversion result.
 To avoid conversion corruption, do not switch the channels during the tQUIET1 time.
-If the analog inputs are multiplexed during the quiet conversion time (tQUIET1), the current conversion is possibly corrupted.
+If the analog inputs are multiplexed during the quiet conversion time (tQUIET1), the current conversion may be corrupted.